On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

-We compare the delivery performance of AJRP with the two benchmark policies on the simulated instances.
-Table \ref{table:stationary} and Table \ref{table:nonstationary} summarize the delivery performance comparison results between AJRP and the two benchmark policies.
-In the two tables, we report the relative performance improvement of AJRP over the simple myopic policy and the adaptive myopic policy: $(C^{\text{MYOPIC}} - C^{\text{AJRP}})/C^{\text{MYOPIC}}$, where $C^{\text{MYOPIC}}$ and $C^{\text{AJRP}}$ are the delivery costs of the myopic policy (static or adaptive) and AJRP, respectively.
-The confidence intervals are computed on the 100 sample instances for each setting.
+We compare the on-time delivery performance of AJRP with the benchmark policies on real-world and synthetic instances.
+The delivery performance (cost) is measured by the sum of the delivery time of customer orders and the potential travel time of third-party drivers.
+For the chosen fleet sizes, the use of third-party drivers is very minimal, so the delivery performance mainly captures the order delivery time.
+We evaluate the relative performance improvement of AJRP over the simple myopic policy and the adaptive myopic policy by $(C^{\text{Myopic}} - C^{\text{AJRP}})/C^{\text{Myopic}}$, where $C^{\text{Myopic}}$ and $C^{\text{AJRP}}$ are the delivery cost of the myopic policy (static or adaptive) and AJRP, respectively.